 Ferry crossings to continental Europe

 The quickest ferry crossing from continental Europe is from Calais to Dover.
 Crossings take around 90 minutes.
-Ferries are operated by DFDS Seaways and P&O and run regularly throughout the day and night.
-DFDS Ferries also operates a service from Dunkirk to Dover (two hours each way) and Dieppe to Newhaven.
-Longer routes from France and Spain, operated by P&O and Brittany Ferries, arrive at Portsmouth, Poole and Plymouth.
+Ferries are operated by DFDS Seaways and P&O Ferries and run regularly throughout the day and night.
+DFDS Ferries also operates services from Dunkirk to Dover (two hours each way), Dieppe to Newhaven and Amsterdam to Newcastle.
+Longer routes from France and Spain, operated by P&O Ferries and Brittany Ferries, arrive at Portsmouth, Poole and Plymouth.

 Ferry crossings to Ireland

-The fastest routes for ferry travel between Ireland and London are Dublin-Holyhead and Dun Laoghaire-Holyhead.
+The fastest routes for ferry travel between Ireland and London are Dublin to Holyhead and Dun Laoghaire to Holyhead.
 On both routes, high-speed vessels operate alongside normal ferry services.

-Services are operated by Irish Ferries and Stena Line and journey times are as little as 110 minutes on the high-speed vessels and three hours 15 minutes on the traditional ferries.
-Stena Line also operates a crossing from Rosslare to Fishguard with journey times of upwards of 120 minutes.
+Services are operated by Irish Ferries, Direct Ferries and Stena Line and journey times are as little as 110 minutes on the high-speed vessels and three hours 15 minutes on the traditional ferries.
+Stena Line also operates a crossing from Rosslare to Fishguard with journey times of three hours 30 mins.
 And Irish Ferries has a route from Rosslare to Pembroke, which takes four hours.

 All ferry operators provide facilities to ensure that disabled passengers have a smooth journey.
 Contact the individual companies in advance for further details and to book assistance.